 One caveat: Some funds, such as target date funds, are designed to change their asset makeup over time.
 These funds still need to be rebalanced to accurately reflect the desired asset allocation at any specific point, but the fact that they typically shift, over time, to a less risky investment strategy isn’t necessarily something that needs to be adjusted—after all that shift is the point of a target date fund.

 How Often Should You Rebalance Your Portfolio?

-Portfolio’s can be rebalanced at set time points (quarterly, monthly, annually) or at set allocation points (when the assets change a certain amount).
-A good rule of thumb is to rebalance when an asset allocation changes more than 5%—ie. if a certain subset of stocks changes from 15% of your portfolio to 20%.
+Portfolios can be rebalanced at set time points (quarterly, monthly, annually) or at set allocation points (when the assets change a certain amount).
+Rebalancing by set asset targets is a good way to approach portfolio rebalancing since markets can change more in some time periods than in others.
+A standard rule of thumb is to rebalance when an asset allocation changes more than 5%—ie. if a certain subset of stocks changes from 15% of the portfolio to 20%.

-Another way to know when to rebalance your portfolio is to set specific times to do it—ie. every quarter or at the start of the year.
+Another way to know when to rebalance your portfolio is to set specific times to do it—i.e., every quarter or at the start of the year.
 One study from Vanguard found there was no meaningful difference in risk-adjusted returns if the portfolio was rebalanced monthly, quarterly or annually—especially if you take into account the costs of doing it yourself with transaction fees.